 DSCV statistics show that 85% of disputes are resolved at mediation and 86% of DSCV clients tell us they are very satisfied with our services.

-- positive – builds on existing relationships and is future focused
+- positive – building on existing relationships through a collaborative approach;

-- flexible – we can work out times and places to mediate to suit all parties
+- flexible – we can work out times and places to suit all parties; and

-- confidential – under the Evidence (Miscellaneous Provisions) Act 1958 nothing said during a mediation can be used in court
+- confidential – nothing said during a mediation can be used in court.